khorcarol/ei3/README.md

  -   `sensor.py` has all the device specific code such as accessing indices for the spectrum readout

  #### model
  This is where machine learning models can be added.
+Currently running one class svm, batch training on all available data and testing on new data point to make inference.